 You know supplements are a risk for athletes and that there is no guarantee that a supplement is free from prohibited substances.
-To read more about what these risks are, what batch-testing is, and how to make informed decisions, visit the ITA webpage Making an informed decision on supplements - ITA guide for athletes.
+To read more about what these risks are, what batch-testing is, and how to make informed decisions scan the code and visit the ITA webpage Making an informed decision on supplements -ITA guide for athletes.